linagora/openpaas-esn/doc/REST_user.md

 **Response JSON Object**

-An array of activity streams objects which can be read by the current.
+An array of activity streams objects which can be read by the current user.

 **Status Codes:**